Electric Vehicles in

 What EV incentives are available in Georgia?

 Georgia EV buyers can access No state credit (Federal credit ended Sept 30, 2025).
 Used EV buyers may qualify for Federal used EV credit ended Sept 30, 2025.
-Georgia Power offers EV TOU rates and charger rebates.
+Georgia Power offers a residential Level 2 charger rebate of up to $300 (for chargers installed 2026–2028, while funds last) plus the Overnight Advantage plan with super-off-peak rates around 2.2¢/kWh from 11pm–7am.
 The annual EV registration fee is $210.87 annual EV fee.

 Does Georgia have a right-to-charge law?